javiergarcia5/contacts/README.md

 > `npm i`.

-Note that we have dependencies for both, admin and api, so that `npm i` command should be run in both folders ./contacts-admin and ./contacts-api .
+Note that we have dependencies for both, admin and api, so that the `npm i` command should be run in both folders ./contacts-admin and ./contacts-api .

 <br>